dresden-elektronik/deconz-rest-doc/getting_started/index.md

 As described in the section [Authorization]({{BASE_PATH}}/authorization) unlock the gateway as follows:

- - In a new browser tab open the the webapp
+ - In a new browser tab open the webapp
  - Click on `Menu/Settings` from the top menu
  - Click on the <a class="btn btn-primary btn-small" href="#">Unlock Gateway</a> button